Blow up analysis for Keller-Segel system: Local structure of blow up locus

-By the assumption that $q(0)=0$, we also have $M_R(0)=0$, so $M_R(t)\equiv 0$.
-This then implies that $q(t)\equiv 0$. \end{proof} The second lemma is about a forward problem. \begin{lem} Suppose a family of Radon measures on $\R^2$, $\mu_t$, $t\in[0,+\infty)$ is a weak limit given in Theorem \ref{thm convergence}, from a sequence of solutions $u_i$, where in the equation of $u_i$, the two terms $\nabla f_i$ and $g_i$ converge to $0$ uniformly.
+By the assumption that $\mu_0=8\pi\delta_0$, we also have $M_R(0)=0$.
+Hence $M_R(t)\equiv 0$.
+This then implies that $q(t)\equiv 0$. \end{proof} The second lemma is about a forward problem.
+This result should be compared with the ones obtained in Wei \cite{WeiDongyi} and Fournier-Tardy \cite{Fournier-Tardy2}, but it should be noticed that Wei considered only $L^1$ initial data in the setting of Cauchy problem for \eqref{eqn}, while Fournier-Tardy used a little different notion of measure valued weak solutions. \begin{lem} Suppose a family of Radon measures on $\R^2$, $\mu_t$, $t\in[0,+\infty)$ is a weak limit given in Theorem \ref{thm convergence}, from a sequence of solutions $u_i$, where in the equation of $u_i$, the two terms $\nabla f_i$ and $g_i$ converge to $0$ uniformly.
 Assume there exists a constant $M$ such that